mitoc/website/_pages/get-involved/become-3-season-leader.md

 *   Co-leader: participate in two MITOC hiking events
 *   Leader: upgrade from a co-leader by co-leading two hikes and having a leader submit a recommendation.

-The two hikes should be on different weekends.
+Ideally the 2 hikes should be on different weekends.
+However, please submit an application even if you don’t fulfill all of the requirements.
+Applications are evaluated on a case by case basis.
+If you have any questions or are unsure if your application has been reviewed please email [3s-hiking-chair@mit.edu](mailto:3s-hiking-chair@mit.edu)

 Most new leaders will start as a co-leader.
-This provides an opportunity to under the guidance of a full leader.
+This provides an opportunity to learn under the guidance of a full leader.
 If you already have outside institutional leadership experience, you may be granted a full leader rating on a case-by-case basis.

 ### How do I become a leader?